 I love to experiment with pickling so homemade pickled jalapeños are the perfect combination for me!
 In this recipe, I'll show you how to pickle jalapenos.
 So, if you've got lots of peppers from your summer garden and looking for an excellent recipe for refrigerator pickles, this one's it!

 There are so many things you can do with pickled jalapeños.
-First, of course, you can put them on tacos, but they are also a great addition to eggs, sandwiches, salads, and even top a plate of nachos!
+First, of course, you can put them on tacos, but they are also a great addition to eggs, sandwiches, salads, and even a plate of nachos!

 Why you'll love this recipe!

 I love this recipe!
 It's made with a vinegar brine that comes together quickly.
 I've made it about five times now, and it never disappoints.
-The key is to use super fresh jalapeños that have really green stems.
-You can also experiment with other types of peppers, like serranos chilis or poblanos.
+The key is to use super fresh jalapeños that have green stems.
+You can also experiment with other peppers, like serranos chilis or poblanos.

 Jalapeno peppers are a staple of Tex-Mex cooking and can be used for flavoring everything from salsa to chili.
 While you can eat fresh peppers, they are also available pickled, canned in brine, or as a hot sauce.